 A corporation may choose either a calendar year or an accounting year as its tax year.

-Returns must be filed within three months of the end of the tax period.
+Returns must be filed within three months of the end of the tax period (If filed electronically the deadline is postponed by one calendar month.)

 In some special cases, a filing deadline of less than three months may apply (e.g. upon merger or liquidation).
 This shorter deadline may, however, be extended if approved by the tax office.